Jobs & Family Services

 The county's public assistance and service programs such as employment services and workforce development, temporary cash assistance, food stamps, unemployment compensation, child and adult protective services, adoption, subsidized child care and child support programs.

-The Fayette County Department of Job & Family Services (FCDJFS) is also the county agency responsible for the administration of the Medicaid program.
+The Fayette County Department of Job and Family Services (FCDJFS) is also the county agency responsible for the administration of the Medicaid program.

 - Location of non-custodial parents